MicrosoftDocs/minecraft-creator/creator/Documents/PackagingASkinPack.md

 ms.author: v-jeffreykim
 title: Packaging a Skin Pack
 ms.prod: gaming
+description: An article covering how to package a skin pack

 ---

 # Packaging a Skin Pack

-In this tutorial you will learn the following:
+In this article, you will learn the following:

 > [!div class="checklist"]
 >